 Over the years Deloitte has adopted some of the professional services-specific editions of SAP software, but was still facing the typical challenges of having an ageing system.
 Namely, long run times, maintenance issues, little flexibility due to the number of customisations, and outages.
 Now it is looking to fully upgrade to the next-generation S/4HANA suite, which is built on the software vendor’s in-memory HANA database.”

-It is difficult to see how Deloitte, that after all, just does consulting, accounting services, and outsourcing would need so many customizations.
+It isn’t easy to see how Deloitte, that after all, just does consulting, accounting services, and outsourcing, would need so many customizations.
 The vast majority of SAP customers will not have anywhere close to that many customizations.
 Again, if you have that many customizations, a few questions naturally arise.

 - Did we choose the right application?